Land Desktop 3 can co-exist with the following

 8..
 Under Startup Suite, select Contents and choose Add.

 9..
 Select the acettest.fas file in the AutoCAD support directory.
 This will cause this file to load every time AutoCAD is started.
-You may have to
+You may have to restart LDD at this point.

 10..
 Type expressmenu on the command line.